nodejs/node/deps/uv/README.md

     $ make check
     $ make install

+### Windows

+First, Python 2.6 or 2.7 must be installed as it is required by [GYP][].

+Also, the directory for the preferred Python executable must be specified by the `PYTHON` or `Path` environment variables.

-To build with Visual Studio run the vcbuild.bat file which will checkout the GYP code into build/gyp and generate the uv.sln and related files.
+To build with Visual Studio, launch a git shell (e.g. Cmd or PowerShell) and run vcbuild.bat which will checkout the GYP code into build/gyp and generate uv.sln as well as related project files.

-Windows users can also build from the command line using msbuild.
-This is done by running vcbuild.bat from Visual Studio command prompt.

-To have GYP generate build script for another system, make sure that you have Python 2.6 or 2.7 installed, then checkout GYP into the project tree manually:
+To have GYP generate build script for another system, checkout GYP into the project tree manually:

     $ mkdir -p build
     $ git clone https://git.chromium.org/external/gyp.git build/gyp

-Unix users run:
+### Unix

+Run:

     $ ./gyp_uv -f make
     $ make -C out

-Macintosh users run:
+### OS X

+Run:

     $ ./gyp_uv -f xcode
     $ xcodebuild -project uv.xcodeproj -configuration Release -target All

-To build for android:
+### Android

+Run:

     $ source ./android-configure NDK_PATH gyp
     $ make -C out